MultiSplitButton — Smart UI JavaScript API

 "null"

-<smart-multi-split-button group-member='group'></smart-multi-split-button>
+<smart-multi-split-button group-member="group"></smart-multi-split-button>

-const multisplitbutton = document.querySelector('smart-multi-split-button');
+const el = document.querySelector('smart-multi-split-button');

-const multisplitbutton = document.querySelector('smart-multi-split-button');
+const el = document.querySelector('smart-multi-split-button');

-let groupMember = multisplitbutton.groupMember;
+const groupMember = el.groupMember;

 Enhances or retrieves the value of the incrementalSearchDelay property.
 This property defines the time interval, in milliseconds, that must pass after the user stops typing before the previous search string is cleared.
 The countdown begins as soon as the user ceases typing, ensuring that only periods of inactivity longer than the specified delay will reset the search input.